This could over to 10,000 eager fans across the L.A. skies to the stadium in 2 hours

 According to LA ART, the environmental review and approvals process is expected to be completed by 2022, which means construction could start as soon as 2025 (making it operational in time for the 2028 Summer Olympics).
 The gondola system could eliminate 3,000 cars nearby roadways during each game and would cost less than parking at the stadium, an LA ART representative said in a meeting.

-A Virtual Scoping Meeting will be held on October 22, 2020, from 6:00-8:00 pm.
+The Virtual Scoping period will end on November 16, 2020.
 The public may comment through the virtual open house, or in writing via email at LAART@metro.net or by postal mail to: Mr. Cory Zelmer, Deputy Executive Officer, Metro, One Gateway Plaza, Mail Stop 99-22-6, Los Angeles, CA 90012.

 More information on the project can be found at metro.net/aerialrapidtransit.